 CYP1A2 Gene: Fast or Slow Caffeine Metabolizer?

-This article dives into the background science behind how CYP1A2 works, as well as how your genetic variants affect detoxification.
-This is part of a series of articles on detoxification genes.
+This article dives into the background science behind how CYP1A2 works, as well as how your genetic variants affect caffeine metabolism.
+I’ll explain how to know if you are a fast or slow metabolizer of caffeine, and how this can also impact other medications.

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Join today

-The CYP family of genes encodes enzymes that are used by the body to break down and get rid of things like toxins, pollutants, drugs, and even things we eat every day.
-Genetic variants in the CYP genes impact how quickly we break down various drugs and other toxins, and understanding your genetic variants can shed light on how your body reacts to things.
+The CYP family of genes codes for enzymes that are used by the body to break down and get rid of things like toxins, pollutants, drugs, and substances our body naturally makes.
+Genetic variants in the CYP genes impact how quickly we break down various drugs and other toxins, and understanding your genetic polymorphisms (variants) can shed light on how your body reacts to things.

 • caffeine